SeyfSV/setup-mqclient/README.md

 Toolkit downloaded from https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/mactoolkit

-Default paths are used for Clients and Toolkit installations:
+Default installation paths are used for Clients and Toolkit installations:
 * Windows: `%HOMEDRIVE%%HOMEPATH%\IBM\MQ\data`
 * Linux: `$HOME/IBM/MQ/data`
 * MacOs: `$HOME/IBM/MQ/data`

+Installation path can be changed with `mq-file-path` input parameter.

 By default Client and Toolkit downloaded to `setup-mqclient` direcory in the `Home` directory.
 You can use it for [caching](#caching).

 Caching directory can be changed by using `download-path` option.

+Action has output parameter `mq-file-path`, that contains installation path.

 # Usage